[R.O. 2011 § 410.010; R.O. 2010 § 410.010; CC 1975 § 2901.003; 1st Ser. Ord. No. 301 § 1, 8-7-1961]

 There is hereby created a commission to be known as the "City Planning and Zoning Commission."

 The Planning and Zoning Commission of the City of Owensville shall consist of not more than fifteen (15) nor less than seven (7) members, including:

 The Mayor, if the Mayor chooses to be a member;

 A member of the Board of Aldermen selected by the Board, if the Board of Aldermen chooses to have a member serve on the Commission; and

 Not more than fifteen (15) nor less than five (5) citizens appointed by the Mayor and approved by the Board of Aldermen.

 The terms of the ex-officio officers shall correspond to their respective official tenures.
-The term of each appointed member shall be four (4) years or until his/her successor takes office except that the terms of the five (5) members first appointed shall be as follows: One (1) member for term of two (2) years, two (2) members for terms of three (3) years and two (2) members for terms of four (4) years.
+The term of each appointed member shall be four (4) years or until his/her successor takes office except that the terms of the five (5) members first appointed shall be as follows: one (1) member for a term of two (2) years, two (2) members for terms of three (3) years, and two (2) members for terms of four (4) years.

 All members of the Commission shall serve as such without compensation.